 - While the dough is resting, prepare the filling.

-- Wash and boil the spinach until tender.
-Then, squeeze them very well and chop them fine.
+- Wash and blanch the spinach until tender, about 5 minutes.
+Then, drain, squeeze them very well and chop them fine.
+Let them cool.

-- In a bowl add the ricotta and the chopped spinach.
-Adjust with a little salt, and grated the nutmeg.
-Mix everything until creamy and smooth and set aside.
+- In a bowl add the ricotta, the chopped spinach, and Parmigiano.
+Adjust with salt, pepper if you want, and grated the nutmeg.
+Mix everything until creamy and smooth, taste for seasoning, and set aside.

 - After the resting time, divide the dough into four parts.
 Take a piece of dough, and leave the others covered so they do not dry out.